mlgordon/vpc/errors.md

 ## ipsec_policy_not_found
 **Message**: The IPsec policy `<ipsec_policy_id>` could not be found.

 You referenced an IPsec policy that does not exist.
-Please review your request and be sure that you've specified the proper IPsec policy ID.
-Try again in a few minutes.
-If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+Please review your request and specify a valid IPsec policy ID.
+If you are sure the policy exists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## key_exists
 **Message**: The same key content already exists.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## listener_certificate_not_found
 **Message**: Certificate instance with CRN `<listener_certificate_crn>` cannot be found or no permission to access the certificate instance.